forgenie/diamond-foundry/README.md

 ## Features

-1. Facet Registry and Diamond Factory
+1. Facet Registry and Diamond Factory.
 1. Granular immutability for Diamonds.
-1. Linting & Slither in CI
+1. Linting, Build, Test & Slither in CI.
+1. Facets contain built-in initializers.
+1. TBA Automatic upgrades for required Facets.
+1. TBA Ready-to-use deployment scripts.
+1. TBA Automatic ERC165 handling.
-1. TBA Customizable Fallback function.
+1. TBA Non-Reentrant & Customizable fallback by default.
 1. TBA Wide range of available and re-usable Facets.
-1. TBA Ready-to-use deployment scripts
 1. TBA Compose a Facet which is a Diamond over other Facets.

 ## Installation